ranger-finance/ranger-agent-kit/perps-mcp/USER_MANUAL.md

 ### **B. With Claude Desktop**

 - Add the MCP server as a plugin in Claude Desktop.
-- Ask Claude to use Ranger (e.g., "Get my positions using Ranger").
+- Ask Claude to use Perps (e.g., "Get my positions using Perps").
 - Claude will call the appropriate tool and return the result.

 ### **C. Programmatically (Python)**